 • Pumpkin puree.
 Use homemade pumpkin puree or canned.
 Do not use pumpkin pie filling as it contains sugar and other additives.

 • Chia seeds.
-The chia seeds are essential to thickening the oats and eliminating the need for an egg.
+The chia seeds help thicken the oats and eliminates the need for an egg.
 They also add fiber and nutrition.

-• Milk.
+• Almond Milk.
 Use your favorite dairy or non-dairy milk.

 • Pumpkin pie spice.
 Use homemade pumpkin pie spice, your favorite store bought brand, or sub with ground cinnamon.